-Goal SA I: Minimize the Risk of Injury and Property Damage Resulting from Seismic and Geologic Hazards
+Goal SA 1: Minimize the Risk of Injury and Property Damage Resulting from Seismic and Geologic Hazards.

-Policy SA 1-1: Reduce the risk of loss of life, personal injury, and damage to property and the environment resulting from seismic hazards.

-Policy SA 1-2: Enforce adopted regulations to identify and address potential hazards relating to seismic, geologic, and soils conditions.

-Policy SA 1-3: Discourage construction of high density residential and other critical, high-occupancy or essential services buildings in areas with high seismic and/or geologic hazards, including high potential for shrinkswell, liquefaction, and landslides.
+- Policy SA 1-1: Reduce the risk of loss of life, personal injury, and damage to property and the environment resulting from seismic hazards. - Policy SA 1-2: Enforce adopted regulations to identify and address potential hazards relating to seismic, geologic, and soils conditions. - Policy SA 1-3: Discourage construction of high density residential and other critical, high-occupancy or essential services buildings in areas with high seismic and/or geologic hazards. - Policy SA 1-4: Regulate development in areas of seismic and geologic hazards to reduce risks to life and property associated with earthquakes, liquefaction, erosion, landslides, and expansive soils.